A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Numerical integration algorithm

 \subsection{Time discretisation}

-To obtain a final algorithm we also have to discretize in time.
-We present two methods: the first is implicit and preserves all the Lie--Poisson structure, whereas the second is explicit but does not preserve the Lie--Poisson structure.
+To obtain a complete algorithm we also have to discretize time.
+For this, we use two different schemes.
+The first is implicit and preserves the Lie--Poisson structure.
+The second is explicit but does not preserve the Lie--Poisson structure.